An image of an arrow icon

 Problem-solving skills

-Dietitians and nutritionists should be good problem-solvers.
+Dietitians and nutritionists should be excellent problem-solvers so they can help clients find solutions that are tailored to their unique needs.
 Registered dietitian nutritionists regularly utilize their education, training, and problem-solving skills to identify possible causes of specific symptoms.
-This information is essential for using nutrition to treat health issues.
+Then, the best experts will use what they’ve learned to adapt their nutritional counseling and further garner results.

 Listening skills

-Listening is an essential function of many professions, including the healthcare field.
-Nutritionists should have excellent listening skills to help their clients in the best way possible.
+Listening is an essential function in healthcare.
+It’s important to find a nutritionist with excellent listening skills.
 A nutrition professional should listen to their client's concerns, likes, dislikes, and goals.
 If a client is unsure about something, their nutritionist needs to hear them out and consider possible programs or tools to implement.

 There should never be a "my way or the highway" mentality regarding your health, especially when you rely on a health professional to give you relevant information.
 Working on your health takes hard work and determination, and you should always have the opportunity to voice your thoughts to your nutritionist.